OMerkel/Oware/README.md

 ### Oware and its Origin

-Today's name of the game as presented here with given rules is <em>Oware</em>.
+With given rules as presented here today's name of the game is <em>Oware</em>.
 Oware is an <em>Akan</em> culture term.
 Commonly reported Oware is related to <em>Opoku Ware I.</em> (* 1700; &dagger; 1750), a former monarch of the <em>Ashanti</em>(<em>Asantehene</em>).